Rolando-Barbella/poke-app/README.md

 Otherwise, some random notifications has been scheduled from the next 3 days (17/11 - 20/11) that should appear without doing extra setups ( create firebase app, etc)

 ## TODO
+A couple of thing I will have done better with a bit more time:

-The notifications are display with a simple Alert, ideally a library that offers "more control" could be use The notifications when the app is the background are display, however when you press on it, it is not passing the custom field values
+-The notifications are display with a simple Alert, ideally a library that offers "more control" could be use

+-The notifications when the app is in the background are displayed, however when you press on it, it is not passing the custom field values to the new screen

+-There is secrete key expose in the google-service, in a production appp this needs to be handle differently